 The Johnstown North Metropolitan District No. 2 ("District") was formed to provide public services and improvements for the District and surrounding area within its boundaries.
 The District is governed by a five-member Board of Directors (the "Board") elected by the constituents.
-The District was formed together with Johnstown North Metropolitan District No. 1 and Johnstown North Metropolitan District No. 3., collectively, the "Districts."
-The District was established as the Operating District, and Johnstown North Metropolitan District Nos.
-1 and 3 were established as the Financing Districts.
+The District was formed together with Johnstown North Metropolitan District No. 1 and Johnstown North Metropolitan District No. 3, collectively, the "Districts."
+The Johnstown North Metropolitan District No. 3 was established as the Financing District to finance services and improvements provided by District No. 1, and Johnstown North Metropolitan District Nos.
+1 and 3 were established as the Operating Districts to provide services and improvements for the Districts.